 Of the total investment, a $1000 retainer is due at contract signing to reserve your date.
-If an engagement session is photographed, a second payment of $500 is due at the session and will be deducted from the final balance.
-The remainder is due by the day of the event.
-Cash, checks, money orders and credit cards (via PayPal) are accepted.
+50% of the balance is due 90 days before the event, and the remainder is due by the day of the event.
+Cash, checks, money orders, credit cards, PayPal, and Venmo are accepted.

 are there any "hidden costs" or anything I should know about?